We want to hear from you.

 We will do our best.

 We will listen and respond as best as we can, but there are limits to the kind of information we can provide.
-We cannot respond to you as lawyers or counsellors.
+We cannot provide legal advice or mental health services.

 We are responsible.